piitaya/rhasspy-hassio-addons/porcupine2/DOCS.md

 1. Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on store**.
 2. Add the store https://github.com/rhasspy/hassio-addons
-3. Find the "porcupine1" add-on and click it.
+3. Find the "Porcupine 2" add-on and click it.
 4. Click on the "INSTALL" button.

 ## How to use